eric-zhou-tz/skyglass-docs/README.md

 # Aircraft Inspection System (Rebuild Demo)

-A reconstructed demo of a computer vision-based aircraft inspection system, originally developed as part of SkyGlass Technologies Inc.
+A reconstructed demo of a production-grade aircraft inspection system developed at SkyGlass Technologies.

+The original system leveraged computer vision to detect structural defects in aircraft imagery, achieving real-world validation with aviation operators.
+This repository recreates the system architecture and interaction flow for demonstration purposes.

 ## Overview